 Andrew Leyshon is Professor of Economic Geography at the University of Nottingham.
 His work has focused on money and finance, the musical economy, and the emergence of diverse economies.
-He is the author and editor of numerous books that reflect these interests.
+He is the author and editor of professional custom essay that reflect these interests.
 They include: Reformatted: code, networks and the transformation of the music industry (Oxford University Press, 2014), which explores the implications of P2P networks and MP3 software on the musical economy; Money/Space: geographies of monetary transformation (with Nigel Thrift, Routledge, 1997), which argued that not only does money have a geography, but that it is inherently geographical, and; Alternative Economic Spaces (with Roger Lee and Colin Williams, Sage, 2003), which sought to account for the diverse ways in which ‘alternative’ economies have emerged within contemporary capitalism.
 He is a member of the Editorial Board of Environment and Planning A and Journal of Cultural Economy, and of the Editorial Advisory Board of Economy and Society.
 He was elected as an Academician of the Academy of Social Sciences in 2007, and awarded the Ashton Prize for the most innovative paper in Environment and Planning A in 2010.
 (The Software Slump? digital music, the democratisation of technology, and the decline of the recording studio sector within the musical economy, Environment and Planning A 41, 1309-1331, 2009).
 He was Head of the School of Geography, University of Nottingham between 2011 and 2015, Visiting Eminent Research Fellow, Faculty of Business and Economics, University of Melbourne, in 2015 and is Co-Director of the Creative & Cultural Industries Research Priority Area at the University of Nottingham.